alessandrosp/py-text-db/README.md

 ## What's py-text-db?
 It's just an attempt at creating a simple text database in Python.
 I am sure many other similar projects exist, this is something I am doing purely for fun.
+Feedback are always welcome!

 ## Ten minutes to py-text-db
-Pytd is an extremely simple Python3 library to write and retrieve data to/from text files.
-Most of the syntax used in py-text-db is mutuated from SQL: create_table, insert_into, drop_database and so forth.
+Pytd is an extremely simple Python 3 library to write and retrieve data from text files.
+Most of the syntax used in py-text-db is mutuated from SQL: create_table, insert_into, drop_database, to name a few.

-To start using py-text-db in your application you only need to drop **py_text_db.py**, **db_settings.py** and **db/** into your folder application.
-Once you imported pytd you can start play with your new database, for example creating and populating a *user* table:
+To start using py-text-db in your application you only need to drop three files - **py_text_db.py**, **db_settings.py** and **db/** - into your folder application.
+Once you imported pytd, you can start play with your new database; you can use the **create_table()** and **insert_into** functions to create and populate a *user* table:

     import py_text_db as pytd